 The joint venture is focused on the ‘Deeps Area’ within each of the Petroleum blocks, which is defined as including all strata commencing underneath the Permian coals (Betts Creek Beds or Aramac coals) with the main target being the Lake Galilee Sandstone sequence.
 The high quality technical and commercial work undertaken by Comet Ridge has highlighted the potential of this largely ignored Galilee Basin sandstone conventional gas target.
 Gas has already been discovered in the Galilee Basin and, with future appraisal success, the basin could quickly become a significant contributor to the East coast gas market.

-Vintage, through a two-stage farm-in, has earned a 15% interest in the Deeps (sandstone targets) within ATPs 743P, 744P and 1015P and is earning a further 15% by paying 50% of the cost of the Koburra 2D seismic survey and the drilling of Albany-2 and Albany-1/STI, up to a cap of $10m (gross).
+Vintage, through a two-stage farm-in, has earned a 30% interest in the Deeps (sandstone targets) within ATPs 743P, 744P and 1015P by paying 100% of the cost of the Albany-1 well up to a cap of $3.35m and then 50% of the cost of the Koburra 2D seismic survey and the drilling of Albany-2 and Albany-1 STI, up to a cap of $10m (gross).
 Comet Ridge will continue to hold a 100% equity interest in the “Shallows” (the coal targets that generally range from approximately 600 metres down to 1,100 metres).

 Full details of the farm-in conditions and stages are provided in the ASX release dated 1 November 2017.